hall-n/hall-n.github.io/Kanzaki 1995, Oshi's importance in pilgrimage.md

-The oshi were originators of tourism in Japan ^8c338a
+*Kanzaki 1995, A comparative analysis of the tourist industry* The oshi were originators of tourism in Japan ^8c338a

 A desire to travel is common to all human beings, but travel thrives only because institutions and facilities for travel were well equipped and the society stable (40)